 Although you’ll most likely be excited to see your new results after your breast augmentation procedure, your recovery is an important step along the way to the new you.
 It can seem daunting, but your recovery doesn’t need to be miserable.
-Dr. Homas will make sure you have care steps to follow, but here are a few tips to make your recovery as easy and comfortable as possible.
+Our surgeons will make sure you have care steps to follow, but here are a few tips to make your recovery as easy and comfortable as possible.

 It’s very important to get the nutrients you need during your recovery.
 Cooking afterward can require more energy than you’re able to spend, though, so be sure to think ahead by prepping some easy-to-grab, reheatable meals ahead of time.
 You may want to start with bland, easily-digestible foods the day after surgery, but be sure to also include meals for later on that have lots of vegetables and fiber, as well as protein from non-fatty sources.
 Your recovery diet shouldn’t include lots of dairy or processed and sugary foods since these can contribute to constipation, which is common after surgeries and the use of certain medications.
-A well-balanced, vitamin-rich diet during your downtime can be an important part of your body’s ability to heal, so be sure to ask Dr. Homas for recommendations of what to avoid or include.
+A well-balanced, vitamin-rich diet during your downtime can be an important part of your body’s ability to heal, so be sure to ask Dr. Homas or Dr. Brostrom for recommendations of what to avoid or include.

 This is another important step that will ensure you have a place to spend your recovery in comfort.
 Select a comfortable room with climate control that has a bed or couch with plenty of space for you to relax and rest.
 Be sure to stock up on pillows, since these are important in making sure you don’t move too much while you’re sleeping.
 They can also help with keeping you elevated, which helps with blood flow.
 Make sure you have a place to put important things like water, medication, or ice-packs so that they’re in reach.
 It can also be helpful to create a list of movies, shows, or books to keep you entertained— although, getting plenty of rest is important, too!